© American Anthropological Association

 The Submission Process.
 Papers submitted for publication are initially considered by the editor and the editorial staff.
 Following this initial evaluation, papers may then be read by three outside peer-reviewers or returned directly to the author for revision.
 The work of editorial and peer-review is undertaken with the greatest possible speed and is usually complete within two months of submission.
 Articles submitted for publication should not have been previously published or be under concurrent review by another journal or as part of an edited book.
 Authors may suggest the names of potential reviewers, but the editor will not be limited to these suggestions.
 The editor is available to consult with potential authors prior to the submission of a manuscript for formal consideration.

 Manuscripts.
 Article manuscripts submitted to Museum Anthropology should be double-spaced, with at least one inch margins on all sides.
-An abstract of 100–150 words that summarizes the scope and findings of the paper is required.
-Papers that are sent to external peer-reviewers are based on a double-blind review process, in which both the author and reviewers remain anonymous.
+An abstract of 100–150 words that summarizes the scope and findings of the article, as well as three to five key words in brackets following the abstract are required.
+Articles that are sent to external peer reviewers are based on a double-blind review process, in which both the author and reviewers remain anonymous.
 For this reason, all references to the author’s identity within the manuscript should be masked.
-Additionally, authorship, institutional affiliation, mailing address, and acknowledgements should be given separately and only on the first page of the manuscript.
-The body of the paper should begin on page two, headed only with the paper's title, which should be followed by the abstract and the paper itself.
+Additionally, authorship, institutional affiliation, mailing address, and acknowledgments should be given separately and only on the first page of the manuscript.
+The body of the article should begin on page two, headed only with the article’s title, which should be followed by the abstract and the article itself.

-In matters of style, including the formatting of citations and references, Museum Anthropology follows the American Anthropological Association (AAA) Style Guide (available at: www.aaanet.org/publications/guidelines.cfm), the 16th edition of the Chicago Manual of Style, and Merriam-Webster’s Collegiate Dictionary.
+In matters of style, including the formatting of citations and references, Museum Anthropology follows the 16th edition of the Chicago Manual of Style and Merriam-Webster’s Collegiate Dictionary.
 Major style issues include:

 • Style: Write in a clear and readable style, avoiding jargon.
 If technical terms or acronyms must be included, define them when first used.
 Use non-racist, non-sexist language, and plurals rather than he/she.